-The Compensation Committee is currently composed of Mr. Lawrick (Chair), Mr. Byron, and Ms. Oke, all of whom are independent (as such terms are defined in NI 52-110).
+The Compensation Committee is currently composed of Mr. Lawrick (Chair), Mr. Howes, and Ms. Oke, all of whom are independent (as such terms are defined in NI 52-110).
 It oversees the remuneration policies and practices of the Corporation and its principal responsibilities include: (a) comparing the nature and amount of the Corporation's directors' and executive officers' compensation to performance against goals set for the year while considering relevant comparative information, independent expert advice and the financial position of the Corporation, (b) making recommendations to the Board in respect of director and executive officer remuneration matters, and (c) administering the Stock Option Plan and granting options thereunder.

 The Compensation Committee is mandated to review the compensation of the directors on an annual basis.
 The Committee review includes consideration of the adequacy, amount and form of compensation which a director receives, directly or indirectly, and whether such compensation realistically reflects the time commitment, responsibilities and risks of each director.
-All Compensation Committee members are independent members of the Board.